 Should a project participant wish to graze lands instead of mowing them owing to operational reasons, the participant must inform both their planner and the project team to make such an amendment.
 An amendment can only be sanctioned by the project team.
-In the case of an amendment, the lowest payment rate applies for a switch in management type.
+In the case of an amendment, the lowest payment rate applies for a switch in management type..

-12.3 Refuge areas (mowed plots only)
+12.3 Margins & refuge areas (mowed plots only)

 When meadows are cut, the retention of uncut refuge areas provides invaluable cover for corncrakes and other wildlife.
-Refuge areas should be a minimum of 0.05 hectares in area which equates to a 2m strip 250m long or a 5m strip 100m long (Table 3).
+Refuges and margins must be a minimum of 0.05 hectares in area which equates to a 2m strip 250m long or a 5m strip 100m long (Table 3).
 Alternatively, an area at the end of a plot or a headland of sufficient size can be maintained so long as it spans the length or width of one side of the plot.
-A refuge area must be left unmown or ungrazed/unmown for a period of two weeks post-cutting and should be clearly delineated for verification.
-A managed early and late cover plot cannot be considered a contribution to a refuge area as this is paid for separately.
+A refuge area must be left unmown or ungrazed/unmown for a period of four weeks post-cutting and should be clearly delineated for verification.
+A margin is the same area but must be retained for a minimum period of two-weeks.
+A managed early and late cover plot cannot be considered a contribution to a refuge or margin area as this is paid for separately.
 The maximum amount payable for refuge areas in any one holding is €500.